Click play to listen to this article.

 Once your relationship is over, your ex’s emotions are not your responsibility anymore.
 You shouldn’t help them cope.
 You shouldn’t try to make them feel better.
 You shouldn’t try comforting them.

-Not only should you not do these because they violate your ex’s personal boundaries, but you also shouldn’t do them because you’d likely just make your ex feel worse in the process.
+Not only should you not do these things because they violate your ex’s personal boundaries, but you also shouldn’t do them because you’d likely just make your ex feel worse.

 For now, the more proximity there is between the two of you — the closer you are physically and emotionally — the worse your odds of getting back together get.